Customization APIs

 Populator JSON

-The Custom Dimensions API includes populator objects that determine when the KDE main table field (see KDE Tables) that corresponds to a custom dimension is populated for a given row in the table (see Dimensions and Populators).
-The populators assigned to a given custom dimension are found within the populators array of the customDimension object that is returned in an HTTP response body from a Custom Dimension List or Custom Dimension Info call.
-The populator object is made up of the fields (name:value pairs) shown in the following example:
+The Custom Dimensions API uses populator objects to decide when the KDE main table field (see KDE Tables), corresponding to a custom dimension, is populated for a specific row (see Dimensions and Populators).
+These populators are located in the populators array of the customDimension object, which is returned in an HTTP response from a Custom Dimension List or Custom Dimension Info call.
+A populator object consists of the fields shown in the following example:

 {